uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 11. Also in the Chart Elements, check data labels to get counts per bin.
 12. Change the chart title to "Number of formats in an AIP"

+If there is too little variation for the histogram to make sense (e.g., the 1 format column is so big that no others are visible), insert a table with the number of AIPs with each number of formats instead.

 Also update the numbers in the second paragraph:
 * The total number of AIPs
 * The number and percentage of AIPs in the lowest bin